Pre-professional training for dancers ages 8-18

 Enrollment and Tuition Policy

 School of Nashville Ballet reserves the right to cancel classes due to lack of enrollment.
-Canceled classes will be prorated and refunded.
+Cancelled classes will be prorated and refunded.
+Enrollment is for the entire semester.
+There is no proration for scheduling conflicts.
+Classes are not transferable to other students.

 Questions?

-If you need additional assistance, please contact School of Nashville Ballet at 615-297-2966 x910 or school@nashvilleballet.com.
+For additional assistance, please contact School of Nashville Ballet at 615-297-2966 x910 or school@nashvilleballet.com.